xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/extract-and-write-data.md

 This tutorial shows you how to use Katalon Recorder to extract data from a website and write the data to a CSV file.

-In our example, we follow the scenario "Extract data from the checkout page," which consists of these steps:
+In our example, we follow the scenario "extract data from the checkout page," which consists of these steps:

-1. Navigate to the AUT - the Katalon E-commerce page: `https://cms.demo.katalon.com`.
+1. Navigate to the application under test (AUT) - the Katalon E-commerce page: `https://cms.demo.katalon.com`.
 2. Add a few items to the cart.
 3. Navigate to the checkout page of the AUT: `https://cms.demo.katalon.com/checkout/`.
 4. On the checkout page, extract the names and prices of the added items.